Skip to content

 All downhill to Vallemar

 ...Let us pause for a second.
-The words of my Dad echoed in my ears, he told me a lot of accidents happen in the last couple of miles of a trip - I was therefore extra cautious rolling downhill with the speed of about 30km/h.
-Suddenly, two dogs jolted at me, with a speed that would put Usain Bolt at shame.
+The words of my Dad echoed in my ears: he told me a lot of accidents happen in the last couple of miles of a trip – I was therefore extra cautious rolling downhill with the speed of about 30 km/h.
+Suddenly, two dogs jolted at me, with a speed that would put Usain Bolt to shame.
 One, coming from behind and below me, sped up so much it was suddenly in front of me, the other slightly behind me.
 There was also quite a bit of traffic near the town, so the margin of error was minimal.
-I applied emergency brakes and shouted/screamed so loud, that it startled the dogs for a split second.
-I thought they had given up, no, it was really just for a split second, they cane for a second attack.
-I screamed even louder, I don't think I had been that loud this century - then they gave up finally.
-I had to laugh at myself for this - but it was not an immaterial event.
+I applied emergency brakes and shouted/screamed so loud that it startled the dogs for a split second.
+I thought they had given up – no, it was really just for a split second; they came for a second attack.
+I screamed even louder, I don’t think I had been that loud this century – then they gave up finally.
+I had to laugh at myself for this – but it was not an immaterial event.

-In town, I picked a nice cabin with a kitchen, and a a pool right in front - the price of which I haggled down tof €40 - a good price ...and went in for a nice swim.
+In town, I picked a nice cabin with a kitchen and a pool right in front – the price of which I haggled down to €40 – a good price... and went in for a nice swim.

 Biker Balazs